Scaling a PropTech Startup from 3 to 15 Engineers

 The Challenge

-This showcase project demonstrates how we help a property management SaaS scale its engineering.
-The scenario: a London-based platform with 500+ landlord customers and 8,000+ rental units, but only a 3-person engineering team that can't keep up with demand:
+This reference implementation documents the Iteration Sprint pattern for scaling a property management SaaS engineering team.
+The scenario: a London-based platform with 500+ landlord customers and 8,000+ rental units, with a 3-person engineering team that can't keep up with demand:

 - Tenant portal was the #1 requested feature — tenants needed to pay rent, submit maintenance requests, and view documents online